Kibale County

 Kibale County is a county in Kamwenge District in the Western Region of Uganda.

 Location

 Kibale county is north-east of Kitagwenda County (now in Kitagwenda District), west of Kibale East County, the two counties that form Kamwenge District.
 It is one of the counties that form the geographical area of Tooro Kingdom, one of the ancient traditional monarchies in Uganda.
-The county consists of six sub-counties: (a) Kamwenge sub-county (b) Kamwenge Town Council (c) Kahunge Town Council (d) Kahunge sub-county (e) Busiriba sub-county and (f) Kabambiro sub-county.
+The county consists of eight sub-counties: (a) Kamwenge sub-county (b) Kamwenge Town Council (c) Kahunge Town Council (d) Kahunge sub-county (e) Busiriba sub-county, (f) Kabambiro sub-county, (g) Rukunyu Town Council and (h) Kabuga Town Council.

 Urban centres include Kamwenge, Kahunge, Bigodi, Rugonjo town and Kabuga Town Council.

 Overview

 Kibale County is predominantly a rural county within the heart of Kamwenge District.
 It is home to Kibale Forest, one of the biggest natural forests in Uganda.
 The major economic activities carried out in Kibale County are farming, tourism, industrialisation and trade.

 Notable people

 This is the list of notable people from Kibale County.